Moses Cohen Henriques: Piracy

 After the Portuguese Empire's recapture of Northern Brazil in 1654, Moses Cohen Henriques fled South America and in order to survive difficult times ended up as a trusted advisor to Henry Morgan, the leading pirate of the time.
 He established his own pirate island off the Brazilian coast, in order to take revenge against the Spanish and the Portuguese.
 Even though his role as a pirate was disclosed during the Portuguese Inquisition/ Spanish Inquisition, as he was active in the Caribbean against Spain and in Brazil against Portugal.
 Moses Cohen Henriques was never caught and never faced trial.

 After the English conquest of Jamaica, Henriques migrated to the island, where he helped to establish the Jewish community in Jamaica.
 Morgan, who became the governor of Jamaica, gave Henriques a full pardon in 1681.

 Family

-Moses Cohen is a great-great-great-grandfather of Jamaican dancehall singer Sean Paul.
+Moses Cohen is a forefather of Jamaican dancehall singer Sean Paul and british musician Phil Manzanera.